valentinchelle/nodejs-rest-api-boilerplate/README.md

 Now that the client registered the **jwt token**and the **refresh token**, let's say the user tries to access a protected resource

 6. the client sends a request to the server, with the **jwt token** in Authorization headers
-7. the back end checks the validity of the _jwt token_, and if it is valid, return a response
+7. the server checks the validity of the **jwt token**, and if it is valid, returns a result

 #### Refresh the token